foobar167/articles/Ubuntu/05_Virtual_environments.md

 ---
 ### <a name="anaconda" />Anaconda virtual environment

-To install TensorFlow try to use Miniconda, because it is smaller.
+For TensorFlow try to use Miniconda, because it is smaller.

 Links:
    - [How to Install Anaconda on Ubuntu 20.04](https://tecnstuff.net/how-to-install-anaconda-on-ubuntu-20-04/)